JOJ0/discodos/README.md

 `./setup.py -i`

 Due to the Discogs API being not the fastest this takes quite some time though.
 There are other ways for adding single releases to Discogs AND to your DiscoBASE simultaneously.
-Check out this command.
-Instead of searching for a text-term we hand over a Discogs release ID.
-Discodos will look for this exact release ID and add it to your Discogs collection as well as to the local DiscoBASE.
+Check out the command below.
+First of all notice that we are in "mix mode" and use the -a option to add a release/track to a mix from there.
+Then, instead of searching for a text-term we hand over a Discogs release ID.
+DiscoDOS will look for this exact release ID and add it to your Discogs collection as well as to the local DiscoBASE.

 `./cli.py mix new_mix_name -a 123456`